Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: End-to-end methods

-GeneRation Of BIbliographic Data~\cite{GROBID} (Grobid\footnote{\url{https://github.com/kermitt2/grobid}}) is a machine learning library for extracting, parsing, and re-structuring raw documents such as PDF into structured XML/TEI-encoded documents, with a particular focus on technical and scientific publications; it is used in production, e.g., on France's preprint server HAL.
-Grobid structures the document's text body into paragraph, section titles, reference, figures, \emph{tables}, etc., which it represents as XML, e.g., tables appear as: \verb|<table>|, \verb|<row>|, and \verb|<cell>| elements; table coordinates are provided as attributes.
+\paragraph{Grobid} (GeneRation Of BIbliographic Data\footnote{\url{https://github.com/grobidOrg/grobid}}~\cite{GROBID}) is a machine-learning library for extracting, parsing, and re-structuring raw documents such as PDF into structured XML/TEI-encoded documents, with a particular focus on technical and scientific publications; it is used in production, e.g., on France's national preprint server HAL.
+Grobid structures the document's text body into paragraph, section titles, reference, figures, \emph{tables}, etc., which it represents as XML.